Nikon Z7 Review

 The impressive Z7 and Z6 mark the start of Nikon's brand-new mirrorless strategy

-Now, Nikon has gone back to the drawing board and reinvented its mirrorless strategy from the ground up.
+Nikon has since gone back to the drawing board and reinvented its mirrorless strategy from the ground up.
 With the simultaneously-launched Nikon Z6 and Z7, the company aims to achieve the same success within the compact system camera market that it's managing in the DSLR market with cameras like the D850.
-In doing so, it has switched to a full-frame sensor size much like that used in many of Sony's popular Alpha-series mirrorless cameras, setting up a head-to-head battle which has us salivating.
+In doing so, it has switched to a full-frame sensor size much like that used in many of Sony's popular Alpha-series mirrorless cameras, setting up a head-to-head battle with the electronics giant, as well as with Canon, who less than two weeks later also announced their first full-frame mirrorless camera, the EOS R.

 Key features of the Nikon Z7